SuperSport (South African broadcaster): SuperSport Blitz (200)

-SuperSport Blitz, formerly known as SuperSport Update, was launched on 1 October 2006 & remains undoubtedly to be Africa's premier dedicated 24-hour sports news channel featuring the latest news, features, announcements, highlights, previews & sporting events all around the world.
+SuperSport Blitz (Blitz Africa outside South Africa), formerly known as SuperSport Update, was launched on 1 October 2006 featuring news, features, announcements, highlights, previews & sporting events all around the world.
 For some hours it relays Sky Sports News live from the UK.

 SuperSport Grandstand (201)

-SuperSport's top channel which features the best of the day's live content including top events from tennis, rugby, cricket and live WWE pay-per-views.
+SuperSport's channel which features the day's live content including events from tennis, rugby, cricket and live WWE pay-per-views.
 This channel is only available to DStv Premium subscribers.

 SuperSport PSL (202)

 SuperSport PSL focuses mainly on domestic soccer matches in South Africa and other African countries through live broadcasts, magazine shows and highlights.
 They now show Premier Soccer League (PSL) matches every Tuesday, Wednesday, Friday, Saturday and Sunday as part of their "Super Diski" shows.
 The channel also shows many PSL themed news and talk shows under the "PSL TV" brand.
 These shows air at least one new show nightly.
 They include Extra Time, Back Pages, Mzansi Legends, National First Division Show, PSL News, Thursday Night Live With Robert Marawa, Love PSL and various club magazine shows.
 All local matches have Zulu and Sesotho commentary.

 As this channel is locally oriented (South Africa), it is included on the Compact bouquet for South African & Southern African viewers.